-- 19. An APRA-regulated institution must maintain a risk management framework for the institution that enables it to appropriately develop and implement strategies, policies, procedures and controls to manage different types of material risks, and provides the Board with a comprehensive institution-wide view of material risks.5 - 20.
-The risk management framework is the totality of systems, structures, policies, processes and people within an institution that identify, measure, evaluate, monitor, report and control or mitigate all internal and external sources of material risk.
-Material risks are those that could have a material impact, both
+- 19. An APRA-regulated institution must have and-maintain a risk management framework for the institution that enables it to appropriately develop and implement strategies, policies, procedures and controls to manage different types of material risks.
+The institution must have policies and procedures that and provides the Board with a comprehensive institution-wide view of its material risks. \(^6\) - 20.
+For the purposes of this Prudential Standard, tThe risk management framework is the totality of systems, structures, policies, processes and people within an APRA-regulated institution that identify, measure, evaluate, monitor, report and control or mitigate all internal and external sources of material risk.
+Material risks are those that could have a material impact, both financial and non-financial, on the institution or on the interests of depositors and/or policyholders. - 21.
+An APRA regulated institution's The risk management framework must be consistent with its the business plan identified required under paragraph 31.